 Entrepreneur suggests, “A good way to make cold calls more appealing is to stop thinking of them as ‘cold’ calls.
 Try thinking of them as ‘introductory’ calls instead.”
-You can’t meet face-to-face or development a relationship until you introduce yourself.
+You can’t meet face-to-face or develop a relationship until you introduce yourself.

 3 cold-calling techniques:

-- Have a plan.
 If you don’t have a goal in mind or metrics to rate your performance, you have no direction.
 You’re wasting your time, patience, and confidence when you call unqualified lists aimlessly.

 You need a target market.
 It might be focused on territory, income level, demographics, or more.
 But, you must know the characteristics of the market so you can design your pitch to that audience.
 You must know enough about the market to match your product and service to their needs.

-- Follow a script.
 Cold calling uses a script, one with enough flexibility to customize it to each prospect.
 The pitch opens with a statement—not a question.
 The statement should identify yourself, your company, and the product or service you provide.
 And, it should lay out what the listener can expect from the call.